WasabiRaptor/Starbecue/README.md

 Replace the `starbound` file within `Starbound/osx/Starbound.app/Contents/MacOS/` with the provided version (left click and select "Show Package Contents" on Starbound.app)

-Replace the `starbound_server` file within `Starbound/osx/` with the provided version
+Replace the `starbound_server` file within `Starbound/osx/` with the provided version if you are running a server

 The files are now in the correct place, you can now play starbound with the mod!